 If you suspect that you have periodontal disease, you should hurry and pay us a visit dental clinic at Dental Partners of Brookline.
 Treatment early on is a lot easier than it is when the condition becomes severe.

 The way patients present with periodontal disease varies based on how advanced the condition is.
 For example, at its earliest stages, people may only feel some pain.
 Other common symptoms include bad breath and swelling of the gum.

 When the condition gets worse, teeth can start getting loose.
-If you feel that your teeth are loose, you need to visit a dentist as soon as possible.
-Loose teeth likely indicate that there has been significant bone loss.
+If you feel that your teeth are loose, you need to visit a dentist near you as soon as possible.
+Loose teeth likely indicate that there has been a significant bone loss.

 Without treatment, periodontal disease leads to loss of teeth.
 As the bones holding the teeth become progressively weaker and start to lose their integrity, it wouldn’t be surprising for teeth to fall out.

 We talked about how the presentation of periodontal disease varies based on disease progression, and treatment also depends on the same thing.
 People who come to us with very mild periodontal disease can be treated conservatively.